aguzel/aguzel2.github.io/index.md

 -Gained a deeper understanding of feature maps and filters by visualizing some from a pre-trained network.

 Pytorch is used to complete project.
-3x64x64 resolution >10k image data is used in this project for multiclass classification.
+3x64x64 resolution >10k image data is used in this project for multi-class classification.

 I developed my own CNN architecture, optimisation method, and training parameter tunning for the best accuracy on both test and training case.